rishavs/cloudflare-docs/content/pages/platform/debugging-pages.md

 When setting up your Pages project, you may encounter various errors that prevent you from successfully deploying your site.
 This guide gives an overview of some common errors and solutions.

+## Tail the run time console log
+You can see the logs generated in real time by your Pages app by using the `wrangler pages deployment tail [deployment]` command.
+This starts a tailing session for a project's deployment and livestreams logs from your Pages site over to the local console.

 ## Check your build log

 You can review build errors in your Pages build log.
 To access your build log: